-The adoption of these new standards, improvements, amendments and interpretations did not have a material impact on the Company for the period ended 30 June 2019, except for the adoption of IFRS 16.
-Management is currently assessing the impact that IFRS 16 could have on the Company.
-However, keeping in view the nature and quantity of its leases, the impact is not expected to be material to the financial statements of the Company.
+The adoption of these new standards, improvements, amendments and interpretations did not have a material impact on the Company for the year ended 31 December 2019, except for the adoption of IFRS 16.
+The impact of the first time application of IFRS 16 is described in the notes below.